signalfx/gdi-specification/specification/semantic_conventions.md

 - `profiling.data.total.frame.count` MUST be set to the total number of stack frames in `cpu` or `allocation` samples contained in this message
+- `profiling.instrumentation.source` MUST be set to `snapshot` for profiled trace snapshots
+- `profiling.instrumentation.source` OPTIONALLY can be set to `continuous` for continuous profiler

 ### `LogRecord` Message Fields